 - In a large bowl, mash the banana with a fork.
 Stir in heated nut/seed butter and honey and mix until smooth.

 - Add shredded coconut, oats and mix until well combined.
 Add optional add-ins if desired.
 Fold in cranberries.

 - Wet hands slightly and form dough tightly into 1" - 1.5" balls.
-Or, if dough doesn't stick together place dough in the fridge for 30 minutes prior to forming dough balls so it's easier to handle.
-Press additional cranberries evenly around dough, if desired.
+Or, if the dough doesn't stick together place dough in the fridge for 30 minutes prior to forming dough balls so it's easier to handle.
+Press additional cranberries evenly around the dough, if desired.